ersin-ertan/kotlinx.coroutines/coroutines-guide.md

 ### Coroutines are like daemon threads

-A long-running coroutine that prints "I'm sleeping" twice a second and then returns from the main function after a delay:
+A long-running coroutine that prints "I'm sleeping" twice a second, then returns from the main function after a delay:

 ```kotlin
 fun main(args: Array<String>) = runBlocking<Unit> {